benoitbryon/documentation-style-guide-sphinx/README.rst

 Hack
 ====

-They said "Eat your own dog food", so follow `Sphinx documenting standards`_.
+They said "Eat your own dog food", so follow `conventions for Sphinx-based documentations`_.

 In your commit messages, reference the ticket with some ``refs #TICKET-ID`` syntax.